top of page

 In addition to daily rinsing, an occasional deep clean helps maintain freshness.
 Soak the gumshield kids use in specialised cleaning tablets designed for mouth guards.
 This prevents the build-up of bacteria and odour.

 Growing children need their gum shield sized appropriately as their mouths develop.
 For juniors, this may mean replacing their junior gum shield every season.
-Clubs can support parents by reminding them when it’s time for a replacement.
+Clubs can support parents by reminding them when it’s time to replace.
+Keeping players safe on a tight budget.

 Hygiene isn’t just down to parents, it’s a shared responsibility.
 Schools and clubs can build good habits by reminding players to wash their gumshield after every game, bring their storage case, and never leave their mouth guard stuffed in a kit bag.